 Bedbug Exterminators & Bedbug Pest Control

 Bedbugs have been on the rise for the last 5 years, right along with the need for safe and effective bedbug pest control.
 If you need to get rid of bedbugs in New York or Vermont, trust the bedbug exterminators at Natures Way Pest Control.
-To request a free bedbug inspection, call (518) 745-5958 in New York, or (802) 855-2978 in Vermont.
+Call (518) 745-5958 in New York, or (802) 855-2978 in Vermont.

 Ask us about our preventative approach!